About the Producers

 Dawn started her career as a news producer at the ABC station in Santa Barbara.
 She spent several years producing a weekly series and specials for Lifetime Television, filming throughout the U.S. As a freelance producer/writer her jobs included a stint in the NBC investigative unit producing stories for KNBC, “The Today Show”, and “Fightback with David Horowitz.”

-Dawn is co-owner of Blue Field Productions working as a producer/writer and production accountant.
+Dawn is co-owner of Blue Field Productions working as a producer.
 She is the mother of four children all of whom have attended public school in Pasadena.
 She is on the board of the Pasadena Educational Foundation and is a founding member of Invest in PUSD Kids.
 She received her B.A. in English Literature and Business/Economics from Westmont College with additional training in production from Stanford University.

 Mary Trunk: Consulting Producer